vsoch/flavours-of-physics-ftw/README.md

 ```

 ## Work in your Container
 To shell into your container, you will want to mount the analysis folder, and the external data.
-You can do that like this:
+You can do that like this.
+Note that we are making the present working directory (`pwd`) our folder with analysis scripts:

 ```
-singularity shell -B data/input:/data/input -B analysis:/code container.ftw
+singularity shell -B data/input:/data/input -B analysis:/code --pwd /code container.ftw
 ```

 When you shell into your container, it probably will look the same, but if you do `ls /` you will see a file called `singularity` and root folders `/data` and `/code` that aren't on your host.
 If you look inside, you will see the data and